 - Responsive design.
 Ensure the theme is mobile-friendly and adapts to various screen sizes.

 - Disable unused components.
-Turn off features you don't use, such as social media widgets.
+Turn off unused features, such as social media widgets.

 - Optimize code.
 Remove or disable unused CSS and JavaScript files associated with the theme.